Biomanufacturing Harvest Optimization with Small Data: Literature Review

 Reinforcement learning approaches have been recently developed for bioprocess control.
-For example, \cite{treloar2020deep} and \cite{nikita230reinforcement} developed model-free deep-Q-network-based reinforcement learning approaches to maintain the cells at target populations by controlling the feeding profiles and maximize the yield by controlling the flow rate. \cite{zheng2020paper} constructed a model-based reinforcement learning for biomanufacturing control, with a predictive distribution of system response.
-After that, they proposed a simulation-assisted policy gradient algorithm that can efficiently reuse the previous process outputs to facilitate the learning and the search for the optimal policy.
-Our paper is different from \cite{zheng2020paper} in the following ways: (1) We study the harvesting problem in fermentation, while \cite{zheng2020paper} focus on a chromatography problem in purification operations, (2) we explicitly incorporate the posterior distributions of unknown fermentation-process parameters as knowledge states of the MDP model; and (3) their focus is developing a solution algorithm, while we focus on analytical properties of the optimal harvesting policy and practical implementation in real life.
+For example, \cite{treloar2020deep} and \cite{nikita230reinforcement} developed model-free deep-Q-network-based reinforcement learning approaches to maintain the cells at target populations by controlling the feeding profiles and maximize the yield by controlling the flow rate. \cite{zheng2020paper} and \cite{Zheng2023_JoC} constructed a model-based reinforcement learning for biomanufacturing control, with a predictive distribution of system response.
+After that, \cite{zheng2020paper} proposed a simulation-assisted policy gradient algorithm that can efficiently reuse the previous process outputs to facilitate the learning and the search for the optimal policy.
+Our paper is different from these studies in two ways.
+First, we study the harvesting problem in fermentation, while \cite{zheng2020paper} focus on a chromatography problem.
+Second, we explicitly incorporate the posterior distributions of unknown fermentation-process parameters as knowledge states of the MDP model and study the structure property of optimal policy, which can enhance interpreability and feasibility of the proposed approach for real manufacturing practice.